mineral-ui/design-assets/readme.md

 *If your application color theme is MineralUI-blue, the following steps are unecessary and you may skip to section 3!"*

-1. After you've downloaded the Mineral UI repository and imported your theme palettes, open the "Mineral theme UI settings" sketch file.
+1. After you've downloaded the Mineral UI repository and imported your theme palettes, open the "Mineral theme UI settings" sketch file in the Library folder.
 2. Open the "🎨 Color" page.

 ![page list](https://lh5.googleusercontent.com/8ICFIvZmhfM6F3xLGMvN83rdvTfzdVR0y3UEe5atLN4hUxmLdFg2c2I1hrNuR-_QJhVyw3yi6ifxuXkLG04V=w1959-h1090)